sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 Any blocking function can easily be made non-blocking by simply wrapping it in a spawn() so that it starts asynchronously.
+In fact the logger in Elixir (Erlang) will automatically switch between synchronous and asynchronous modes based on the feedback it gets from the system.

-The reason for not blocking is because
+The reason for not blocking is because:

 * You can do something useful in the meanwhile and get the result later,
 * Or, you don't even care about the result.

 *It has nothing to do with hogging or stealing resources.*

+# Erlang Processes
 An Erlang process is not a system process.
 An Erlang process is a lightweight process.
 But here's a key difference: there is no way in Erlang for processes to share memory, or mutate data.
 Data is always immutable, and never shared.
 People miss that point because most other languages talk about things _you shouldn't use_, in Erlang _those mechanism don't exist_.

-So, yes, often Elixir is slower than Go because sometimes Erlang will interrupt a process and give control to another process even though it would have been more efficient not to do so.
+So, yes, often Elixir is slower than Javascript because sometimes Erlang will interrupt a process and give control to another process even though it would have been more efficient not to do so.
 But this is all about fairness.
 Erlang wants all processes to play nicely, so no one process is allowed to hog the system.

 Erlang (the VM) basically _is an operating system_: it is the scheduler.
 It is a very difficult to make your own fair scheduler.
 Most languages won't even try, and instead rely on the native threads and processes.
-And programmers resort to 'thread-sharing' when this performance is not good enough.
+And Javascript resort sto 'thread-sharing' when this performance is not good enough.
 Take a look at the Erlang scheduler and you see how difficult it is, and how elegantly Erlang solves this - from 30 years of experience!